-The NRA “Basics of Pistol Shooting”online course is 8 hours in length, and DOES meet the requirement of the Ohio Revised Code when the student ALSO completes a minimum of two hours of in-person training that consists of range time and live-fire training.
+The NRA “Basics of Pistol Shooting” online course is 8 hours in length, and DOES meet the requirement of the Ohio Revised Code when the student completes 6 hours of instruction online and a minimum of two hours of in-person range training that includes live-fire training.

 Any online concealed carry license training certificate must document a MINIMUM of six hours of training, and be accompanied by a certificate documenting a minimum of TWO HOURS or more of in person handgun training with an instructor.
 A single certificate documenting both 6 or more hours of online training AND 2 or more hours of in person handgun training is also acceptable.

 The legal requirements for a concealed handgun license issued by the